Share This Post:

 Thinking about relocating to upsize?
 Read this post to learn how to avoid common move-up mistakes!

-• Finished basements with high ceiling height
+• Finished basements with ceiling height above 7 feet, especially with a separate entrance for income potential

 When building your full home buying checklist, separate essential structural factors from cosmetic preferences.
 Secure the core fundamentals first and if possible, layer in the lifestyle upgrades next.
 Understanding the difference between things to look for when buying a house and nice to have features keeps your decision strategic rather than emotional.